Research Interest: Algorithms, gray codes, de Bruijn sequences, computational complexity of video games,

 they logically deserve a top-2 position after the initial group stage.
 The story was

 picked up by the American Mathematical Society and was featured in various television and newspaper reports.
-The issue has not been resolved by FIFA (see Article 20.6 in the FIFA 2018 rules) even though two soccer officials gave contradictory interpretations
+The issue has not been resolved by FIFA (see FIFA 2018 rules Article 20.6 ) even though two soccer officials gave contradictory interpretations of the scenarios

 NP-complete.
 This result was published along with a new result establishing its PSPACE-completeness.
 Media attention included